 Most grading is done at moldboard angles from 10 to 45 degrees.

 "Too many grader operators will work without enough angle on the blade.
-They end up pushing material like a dozer," says Scott Mennenga, instructor with Local 150 of the International Union of Operating Engineers in northern Illinois.
+They end up pushing material like a dozer," says Scott Mennenga, motor grader instructor with Local 150 of the International Union of Operating Engineers in northern Illinois.
 "You want a nice smooth motion to get a windrow rolling off the end of the blade."